EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Set Up Distrobox

+The various sections on this page will assume you are using the Ubuntu distrobox created in the section below.
+However, if you prefer, you may also create a Debian distrobox (the commands will mostly be identical) or use a distro of your choice (you will need to figure out how to install the various dependencies).

 1. Open Konsole
 2. Create a Distrobox of a distro of your choice.
 In this example, we will use Ubuntu:
     * `distrobox create --name ubuntu -i ubuntu:23.04`
+        * `--name ubuntu` assigns a name to the distrobox, replace `ubuntu` with your preferred name
+        * `-i ubuntu:23:04` selects a distro, replace `ubuntu:23:04` with your preferred distro
         * If you get multiple options after inputting this command, select the `docker.io/library/ubuntu:##.##` image by pressing enter on the respective line
 3. To enter the Distrobox, open Konsole and enter:
     * `distrobox enter ubuntu`
+        * This command enters the distrobox (assigned by name in Step 2), replace `ubuntu` with the name you typed in Step 2
         * You will need to enter the Distrobox when compiling the various games on this page.
 You can identify when you are in a Distrobox by looking at the lefthand side of Konsole.
 Using the Distrobox created by this guide, it will say `deck@ubuntu`

 !!! info "Other Distros"